SplitMAC: Wireless Split Learning over Multiple Access Channels: Introduction

 \item Through simulations, we demonstrate the superiority of SplitMAC over the existing SL frameworks for image classification tasks using the MNIST dataset \cite{MNIST_v2} and the CIFAR-10 dataset \cite{CIFAR10}.
 Our simulation results indicate that SplitMAC with two-device grouping achieves a significant reduction in the SL latency compared to the existing frameworks.
 Our results also verify the efficacy of the proposed grouping algorithm in terms of the latency reduction. \end{itemize}

-In our preliminary work \cite{SplitMAC_conference}, we presented only some of analytical results without detailed proofs while developing a device grouping algorithm only for a high-SNR scenario.
-We extend this preliminary work by offering comprehensive analytical results and developing new device grouping algorithms to overcome the limitation of the algorithm in \cite{SplitMAC_conference}.
-Specifically, we provide detailed proofs and in-depth discussions to support our analysis on the optimal device grouping.
-Additionally, we introduce an asymptotically-optimal algorithm and prove its optimality for a low-SNR scenario.
-We then develop a near-optimal device grouping algorithm that can cover a wide range of SNR while leveraging the advantages of the other two algorithms.
-Through this extended research, we not only strengthen the theoretical foundation of the proposed SL framework but also broaden its practical applicability.

 The remainder of the paper is organized as follows.
 In Sec.~II, we first introduce a wireless SL scenario considered in the paper.
 We then summarize three existing SL approaches and their features.
 In Sec.~III, we present the proposed SplitMAC framework, which reduces the SL latency by harnessing the nature of wireless multiple access channels.
 In Sec.~IV, we explore the optimization of the device grouping strategy for the proposed framework.
 In Sec.
-V, we provide simulation results to verify the superiority of the proposed framework.
+V, we extend the proposed framework to make it applicable for practical fading channels and for a general group size.
+In Sec.
+VI, we provide simulation results to verify the superiority of the proposed framework.
 Finally, in Sec.
-VI, we present our conclusions and future research directions.
+VII, we present our conclusions and future research directions.